TheKoguryo/report_daily_costs/README.md

 7. Copy the Topic OCID.

 ## Create a compute instance

 1. Open the navigation menu and click Compute.
 Under Compute, click Instances

 2. Create a compute instance

+## Create a Policy for this compute to run the script.

+1. Login to your OCI Cloud console

+2. Create new Policy: scheduled-report-daily-costs-policy with Statements:

+    - Update the statement with your compute instance id

+    ```
+    allow any-user to read usage-reports in tenancy where request.instance.id='ocid1.instance.oc1.iad.aaaaaaaa.....'
+    allow any-user to use ons-family in tenancy where request.instance.id='ocid1.instance.oc1.iad.aaaaaaaa.....'
+    ```

 ## Setup Report Daily Costs scripts